Breazile/MandoPuter/README.md

 You'll follow 3 main steps to get things setup:

-1) Setup the Feather M4 board with CircuitPython, and make sure it enumerates on your PC
+1) Setup the Feather M4 board (or ItsyBitsy) with CircuitPython, and make sure it enumerates on your PC
 2) Solder the display to the board
 3) Copy the files